vantage-sh/docs.vantage.sh/docs/virtual_tagging.md

 ## Delete a Virtual Tag

 To delete a virtual tag, navigate to the [Virtual Tags](https://console.vantage.sh/settings/virtual_tags) page.
 All existing tag keys are displayed.
-Click the trashcan item next to a tag key.
-Your data will be re-tagged, excluding the deleted virtual tag, going back to that tag’s backfill bill period.
-Newly ingested data will no longer be tagged with this key.
+Click the trashcan icon next to a tag key.
+Your data will be re-tagged, excluding the deleted virtual tag, going back to the deleted tag’s backfill bill period.
+Newly ingested data will no longer be tagged with the deleted tag.